samecrowder/ac215_MSMBAllstars/README.md

 **Project**

-The goal of this project is to develop a machine learning application that accurately identifies the types of food present in a user-uploaded image.
-Based on the foods identified, the application will provide the user with relevant nutritional information and personalized dietary recommendations.
-This project will involve key phases of data preprocessing, model development, and application interface development, leveraging TensorFlow's Food-101 dataset.
+The goal of this project is to develop a machine learning application that accurately predicts the outcome of a tennis match given a handful of inputs about the matchup.
+We plan to use a recurrent architecture (e.g. LSTM) trained on an autoregressive format of the underlying data, as in train on match i to j for player 1 and similarly for player 2, (using the same LSTM block across two players)  join the two hidden state outputs at j, and predict probability of winning in match j+1 where player 1 and player 2 will play (where i <= j).

 ### Milestone 2 ###

-We'll predominantly employ TensorFlow's Food-101 dataset, featuring 101,000 annotated food images across 101 categories.
-Additionally, we will correlate the identified food items with nutritional metrics obtained from Kaggle's Nutrition datasets and a database called Nutritional Facts for Most Common Foods, which together offer around 9,000 nutritional records.
-Our dataset is securely hosted in a private Google Cloud Bucket.
+We'll primarily use a dataset available on GitHub of all ATP matches over the last several decades, presented in CSV format.
+This dataset can be viewed here: https://github.com/JeffSackmann/tennis_atp/tree/master.

 Project Organization
 ------------